YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 * MUPIP TRIGGER -TRIGGERFILE ignores blank lines and extra whitespace within lines.
 It treats lines with a semi-colon in the first position as comments and ignores their content.

+* If the -NOPROMPT option is specified and the trigger definition file contains a :code:`-*` line,then YottaDB will delete all the triggers without user confirmation.

 * MUPIP TRIGGER compiles the XECUTE action string and rejects the load if the compilation has errors.

 * Always specify the same value for the environment variable ydb_chset during loading and executing triggers.
 If you specify different values of ydb_chset during loading and executing triggers, MUPIP TRIGGER generates a run-time error (TRIGINVCHSET).
 YottaDB does not prevent a process from updating different nodes with triggers using a different character set, however, YottaDB prevents a process from updating the same triggering node with different character sets.
 Your coding practice, for all database updates, should be to ensure that you provide the same value for ydb_chset during load compilation and run-time compilation.